 Such constants (we could also reasonably add the adimensional ratio of the proton/electron mass) are associated with a number of important and delicate conditions that will determine the “possibility” that, along the course of cosmic evolution, the universe takes one way instead of another.
 Not all the ways can bring about the physical-chemical conditions necessary for life, but only those corresponding to some specific and very limited “numerical windows.”
 Among all these conditions, I will summarize here those which seem to be the most important.

-After about 1 sec of time from the beginning of the expansion (Big Bang), neutrinos decoupled from the rest of the matter, thus “freezing” the ratio between the number of protons and the neutrons that until that moment were subject to continuing transformation p <—> n.
+After about 1 sec of time from the beginning of the expansion (Big Bang), neutrinos decoupled from the rest of matter, thus “freezing” the ratio between the number of protons and the neutrons that until that moment were subject to continuing transformation p <—> n.
 Such a frozen ratio depends very sensitively upon the modality of the expansion (that is, upon αg) and on the intensity of the weak interaction, that regulated the decay of the neutron (that is, upon αw).
-The formation of “cosmological” helium (that is, helium originated during the Big Bang, not in the stars) strongly depends upon the relationship between the total number of protons and neutrons and, therefore, upon the value of the ratio αg/αw.
-If this ratio had been lightly superior, all the hydrogen (protons) would be transformed into nuclei of helium, with easily imaginable consequences, among them the impossibility to have water, which is composed of hydrogen.
-If it had been lightly inferior, we would not have any cosmological helium, causing strong negative repercussions for the subsequent thermodynamic evolution of the stars; in fact, without any percentage of cosmological helium, the evolving times of stars would result extremely rapid, in a way that their time of existence becomes incompatible with the time requested for the development of life on the planets.
-The value of αg also regulated the initial rate of expansion of the universe: if its value had been just a little bit higher than the actual, it would have implicated the collapse of the whole universe on itself, more or less immediately, therefore preventing any further “development of the facts;” on the other hand, a value just a little bit lower, would have prevented the subsequent formation of any gravitational aggregation of matter, thereby inhibiting the formation of galaxies and stars and, a fortiori, of planets.
+The formation of “cosmological” helium (that is, helium originated during the Big Bang, not in stars) strongly depends upon the relationship between the total number of protons and neutrons and, therefore, upon the value of the ratio αg/αw.
+If this ratio had been slightly more, all the hydrogen (protons) would be transformed into nuclei of helium, with easily imaginable consequences, among them the impossibility to have water, which is composed of hydrogen.
+If it had been slightly less, we would not have any cosmological helium, causing strong negative repercussions for the subsequent thermodynamic evolution of the stars; in fact, without any percentage of cosmological helium, the evolving times of stars would be extremely rapid, in a way that their lifetime becomes incompatible with the time requested for the development of life on the planets.
+The value of αg also regulated the initial rate of expansion of the universe: if its value had been just a little bit higher than the actual value, it would have implicated the collapse of the whole universe on itself, more or less immediately, therefore preventing any further “development of the facts;” on the other hand, a value just a little bit lower, would have prevented the subsequent formation of any gravitational aggregation of matter, thereby inhibiting the formation of galaxies and stars and, a fortiori, of planets.

 Also the ratio αs/α is rather critical for the development of a chemistry adequate for life.
 The strong nuclear force, driven by αs, and the electromagnetic force, driven by α, act in opposite directions (respectively attracting and repelling) in the atomic nuclei composed of protons.
 This equilibrium, with the prevailing strong nuclear force in interactions at a very short range, makes possible the existence and stability of atomic nuclei, and allows for the formation of a “periodic table” of chemical elements, such as we observe today.
 If α had been just a little bit larger, or αs a little bit smaller, even the lightest nuclei would not have been stable.
 The role played by this critical ratio also reflects on the sensitivity of the value of the elementary electrical charge e.